techgenii/20q/DEPLOYMENT.md

    - Check for version conflicts

 4. **Lambda Timeout**
-   - Increase timeout in `serverless.yml` if needed
+   - Increase timeout in your SAM template if needed
    - Optimize code for faster execution

 ### Debugging